 - 1. Goals.
 The faculty and administration are committed to developing an externship program that will play a vital role in giving students "live-client" and other real-life practice experience that will prepare them for the practice of law.
 The program should provide ample and diverse externship opportunities for the students. - 2.
 Type of Program.
 The law school will establish and maintain a hybrid/structured program of externships, which approximate a clinic experience, and also more traditional field placement externships that allow students greater flexibility in choosing an area of interest. - 3.
 Supervision.
 The Associate Dean for Career and Professional Development will have general supervisory authority over the externship program.
 The Associate Dean for Career and Professional Development will have primary responsibility for establishing the program and operating it.
 The Associate Dean for Career and Professional Development is responsible for insuring the academic rigor of the program.
-Other faculty members may be called upon to participate as supervisory professors.

-4. Duties of the Associate Dean for Career and Professional Development.
+Other faculty members may be called upon to participate as supervisory professors. - 4.
+Duties of the Associate Dean for Career and Professional Development.

 - a.
 Develop relations with the bar and bench in order to provide sufficient externship opportunities for students. - b.
 Develop operating policies and procedures for the program. - c.
 Develop materials for use by students, supervising faculty, and supervising attorneys and judges. - d.
-Recommend academic policies for faculty adoption that address compliance with ABA Standards related to Externships.

-5. Initial Operating Premises.
+Recommend academic policies for faculty adoption that address compliance with ABA Standards related to Externships. - 5.
+Initial Operating Premises. - a.

-a.
 Prerequisites.
 A student must successfully complete the first year of law school before participating in an externship.
-Also, the student must have a minimum cumulative GPA of 2.0.
+Also, the student must have a minimum cumulative GPA of 2.0. - b.

-b.
 Credit Hours.
 Externship courses are two-credit courses.
 A student may earn a maximum of four credit hours through approved externship programs.
 These four credit hours may be spread over two semesters or summer sessions.
-Credits earned in course Law 868, Directed Research in Law and Policy, count against the four credit maximum within this subparagraph.
+Credits earned in course Law 868, Directed Research in Law and Policy, count against the four credit maximum within this subparagraph. - c.
+Time Commitment.
+During the fall and spring semesters, a student must work a minimum of 60 hours for each credit received (e.g., a 2-credit externship requires a minimum of 120 hours of work).
+However, a student must work a minimum of 5 hours per week for a minimum of 12 weeks.